-Sunset Beach is generally calmer than Johnson’s beach.
-A perfect horseshoe shaped bay with shallow calm water, it’s one of the area’s most kid-friendly spots.
-For older kids, there’s a rope swing up the river from the main beach area.
+A perfect horseshoe-shaped bay with shallow calm water, it’s a good kid-friendly spot.
+For older kids, there’s a rope swing up the river from the main beach area too!

 Monte Rio Beach